some-guy250/AutoMonster/README.md

 This project is licensed under the MIT License.
 This allows others to use, modify, and distribute the project, subject to the terms of the license.

+## 🚨 Disclaimer

+The Auto Monster Project is provided for educational and informational purposes only.
+While efforts have been made to ensure its reliability and safety, it's essential to understand that the use of automation tools, including this project, may violate the terms of service of the game Monster Legends.

+**Responsibility:** The creator of the Auto Monster Project is not responsible for any consequences that may arise from the use of this tool.
+This includes but is not limited to account suspension, banning, or other penalties imposed by the game developers.

+**Usage:** By using the Auto Monster Project, you acknowledge that you are solely responsible for your actions and any risks associated with using automated tools in online games.
+It's recommended to review and comply with the terms of service of Monster Legends and to use the Auto Monster Project responsibly and at your own risk.